 Favorite thing: I always change currencies at Kantor Wymiany Walut of Andrzej Tomczyk in 12 Mickiewicza street in Katowice.
 The exchange office is located in the city center.
 It has good exchage rates.
 Moreover, it is possible to chage here (buy or sell) not only popular currencies but also currencies from such cuntries like: Bulgaria, Denemark Estonia, Lithuania, Latvia, Romania, Russia, Ukraine and much more.
 Currencies from mentioned cuntries are not changed in all offices.

-The list of 24h pharmacies (I hope you won't need it!):
+Favorite thing: The list of 24h pharmacies (I hope you won't need it!):

 - "Europejska" - ul.
 Wojewódzka 7

 - "Na Sadybie" - ul.
 Jutrzenki 1

 tel.
 (0-32) 206-40-28